sk8erdood/jekyll-now/_posts/2016-11-23-My-first-attempts-at-publishing-using-GitGub-Richie-Carr.md

 <table>
   <tr>
     <td>Starting point:</td>
-    <td>I had no knowledge</td>
+    <td>No previous experience, very little knowledge.</td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To successfully create the infrastructure so that my Google Doc template would publish.</td>
+    <td>To create my first account on Github and complete the Google Docs template to publish on my website.</td>
   </tr>
   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>I think so,  I followed all the instructions and came to the point i should have done at the end.</td>
   </tr>
 </table>